opentelekomcloud-docs/mapreduce-service/umn/source/fusioninsight_manager_operation_guide_applicable_to_3.x/alarm_reference_applicable_to_mrs_3.x/alm-12033_slow_disk_fault.rst

    Check the **Command/Feature_name** column in the command output.
 If **READ SECTOR(S)** or **WRITE SECTOR(S)** is displayed, the disk has bad sectors.
 If other errors occur, the disk circuit board is faulty.
 Both errors indicate that the disk is abnormal and needs to be replaced.

    If "No Errors Logged" is displayed, no error log exists.
-You can perform step 9 to trigger the disk SMART self-check.
+You can trigger the disk SMART self-check.

    -  If yes, go to :ref:`11 <alm-12033__li2167780691458>`.
    -  If no, go to :ref:`18 <alm-12033__li6235920691458>`.